richardcrng/fireactive/website/docs/quick-start/connecting-101.md

 ### Inserting data with `.create`

-Rather than using the `new` operator and then separately calling `.save`, you can use `.create` to achieve both in one line:
+Rather than using the `new` operator to instantiate an ActiveRecord and then separately calling `.save`, you can use `.create` to achieve both in one line:

 <JsTsTabs>
 <TabItem value="js">